Polymer/old-docs-site/README.md

 **Note**: only project owners can publish the documentation.

-If you have things checked out correctly in `polymer-all` using the `pull-all.sh` script, should be able to generate the documentation using:
+If you have things checked out correctly in `polymer-all` using the `pull-all.sh` script, you should be able to generate the documentation using:

     grunt docs